-Establish and sustain an adult CTC with 20 recliners to maximize capacity flexibility, client flow, and an environment that is conducive to meaningful engagement.
-The CTC will operate 24/7, with stays of up to 23 hours and it will provide high acuity care under the "no wrong door" approach, admitting all those who present, whether voluntarily or involuntarily, to include those needing detoxification services or those with intellectual or developmental disabilities; and without requiring medical clearance in advance of admission.
-This facility will act as a "psychiatric emergency department," and accept a large percentage of its anticipated 7,085 admissions annually, as diversions from arrest and detention; and from emergency departments and psychiatric hospitalizations.
-The CTC will have a multi-disciplinary staff to include medical staff, behavioral health clinicians, and peer support specialists.
+Establish and sustain an adult CTC with 22 recliners to maximize capacity flexibility, client flow, and an environment that is conducive to meaningful engagement.

+- a) The CTC will operate 24/7, with stays of up to 23 hours; - b) It will provide high acuity care under the "no wrong door" approach, admitting all those who present, whether voluntarily or involuntarily, to include those needing detox or those with IDD; - c) No medical clearance required in advance of admission; - d) Will accept a large percentage of its anticipated 8,550 admissions annually, as diversions from arrest and detention; and from EDs and psychiatric hospitalizations; and - e) Will employ a multi-disciplinary staff to include medical staff, behavioral health clinicians, and peer support specialists to operate this high acuity setting.

-7. Facility-based Crisis Services continued
+7. Facility-based Crisis Services

-Dane County should continue to support, but modify, its existing crisis stabilization and detoxification facilities that operate with beds.
-These units should serve the roughly 30% of CTC admissions that are not sufficiently stabilized in under 24 hours to represent 2,921 anticipated admissions annually.
-While these facilities are system assets, there are a number of reconfigurations that could be made that will add value in the overall optimization of the system.
+Continue to support, but modify, Dane County's existing crisis stabilization and detoxification facilities that operate with beds.
+These units should serve the 30% of CTC admissions that are not sufficiently stabilized in the CTC to represent 2,921 anticipated admissions annually.
+Reconfigurations will add value in the overall optimization of the system.

-Capacity projections needed for this level of care (LOC) are projected to be 32 beds, serving 2,921 admissions annually, in an optimized crisis response system.
-Currently, Dane County has a total of 57 crisis and detox beds, with 29 of these for detox in a secure facility.
-Given that there appears under-utilization associated with the current bed configuration, the County should examine using the CARE Center for crisis stabilization only, and refrain from using it as a step-down service for higher levels of care and potentially reduce stabilization/detox beds by 25 when the crisis response system optimization is fully operational.
+Capacity projections needed for this level of care (LOC) are projected to be 32 beds, serving 2,921 admissions annually.
+Currently, there is a total of 57 crisis and detox beds, with 29 of these for detox in a secure facility.
+Given current under-utilization, the County should examine using the Detox Center for crisis stabilization and detox, and potentially reduce stabilization/detox beds by 25 when the crisis response system optimization is fully operational.